willdurand/containers/cmd/yaman/README.md

     to your terminal.
 Amazing, right?

 To try something more ambitious, you can run an Alpine container with:
- $ sudo yaman c run -it docker.io/library/alpine sh
+ $ yaman c run -it docker.io/library/alpine sh

 That's basically it because this is a learning project :D